adidulvara/GridCards/content/blog/hello.md

 ---
-title: 'Title of the page'
+title: "Title of the page"
-description: 'meta description of the page'
+description: "meta description of the page"
 ---

 <!-- Content of the page -->

 ::hero
 Default slot text
 #description